Neaxic/CSGO-MAIN-INTERNAL/README.md

 # Usage
 To use, update offsets to the most recent csgo update, (probs from Hazedumper), compile it and at last inject the dll.
-Loadlib is not recommended, manualmapping injection is the way to go.
+Loadlib is not recommended, manualmapping injection is the way to go..

 Base inject/uninject cheat for CSGO..